OpenDSA/OpenDSA/Doc/source/Preprocessor.rst

 OUTPUT
-    Modified ``html`` files with an updated table of contents and navigation bar, and section numbering to display the right numbers.
+    Modified ``html`` files with an updated table of contents and navigation bar, and section numbers augmented with a chapter number prefix.

 DESCRIPTION
    During the third pass, the document processor parses the html files and replaces headers and section numbers as appropriate from the dictionaries created during the first two passes.
-   Since our processor does not modify the Sphinx document tree, we have to modify ``html`` files to replace the raw Sphinx number with our own numbering scheme.
+   Since our processor does not modify the Sphinx document tree, we have to modify ``html`` files to replace the raw Sphinx section number with our own numbering scheme.
-   This phase applies only to the Table Of Content, the navigation bar, page headers and sections.
+   This phase applies only to the Table Of Content, the navigation bar, page headers, and sections.
    The document processor perform a third pass only if the html file has been modified by Sphinx.
    The file ``count.txt`` stores the latest modification times for the